framitdavid/pcf-cli-proxy-tools/readme.md

 **Develop PowerApps PCF components locally — right inside Dynamics 365 — without deployments, and no Fiddler.**

 This CLI tool intercepts requests from Dynamics to your PCF component and redirects them to your local dev server.
 The result?
-You can test and iterate instantly — without deploying, packaging, or using Fiddler.
+You can test and iterate faster — without deploying, packaging, or using Fiddler.

 ✅ **Zero deployments**
 ✅ **Zero packaging**